nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Value proposition**:
 * manage students faster than a typical mouse/GUI driven app
 * view student details at a glance
-* track attendance easily
+* add and remove students easily
-* ensure every student participates in class

 ### User stories